 Women and Digital Spaces

-The Internet as a medium is humongous and ever-growing in nature.
-Unlike physical land, which is scarce, there is abundant e-space for all to co-exist with equal opportunity — at least, that’s the idea.
-Our present-day society is patriarchal in nature, and despite the best efforts of feminists, the issue of gender inequality still has deep roots in society.
-One reason is that a societal precedent of patriarchy has put women at a disadvantage.
+Internet as a space is humongous and ever-growing in nature.
+Unlike physical land which is scarce, there is abundant e-space for all to co-exist with equal opportunity — at least, that’s the idea.
+Our present-day society is patriarchal in nature and despite best efforts from feminists, the issue of gender inequality still has its deep roots in society.
+One reason is that there exists a societal precedent of patriarchy that has put women at a disadvantage.
 For centuries, our society, laws, preferences, norms, and cultures have been shaped and structured to fit the needs and desires of just men.

 Women in this society have limited space and rights.
 In modern times, the precedent is still visible in our languages and the workforce.
-The dawn of the digital age provided a ray of hope—a space without precedent.
+The dawn of the digital age provided a ray of hope for — a space where no precedent existed before.
 Unfortunately, we observed that offline inequalities slowly crept into the digital world, creating the same past paradigms.
-The internet today does not provide any avenues for equal opportunities to women; it mostly caters to men.
+The internet today does not provide any avenues for equal opportunities to women, it mostly caters to men.

 Current Situation of Women: Data-Driven Approach

 These numbers paint a stark reality of male dominance in the digital space.
-Men hold most of the positions of power, and equal job opportunity doesn’t exist in the digital space despite most of this space’s users being women.
+Men hold most of the positions of power and equal job opportunity doesn’t exist in the digital space despite the fact that most of the users of this space are women.
 A patriarchal hierarchy governs the digital space.

 So how is it that the digital space has such high male dominance?
 One answer is stereotypes and prejudices.
-“At Google, women make up 30% of the company’s workforce but hold only 17% of the company’s tech jobs.
-Facebook has 15% of tech roles staffed by women.
+“At Google, women make up 30% of the company’s overall workforce but hold only 17% of the company’s tech jobs.
+Facebook has, 15% of tech roles staffed by women.
 At Twitter, it’s a laughable 10%.
 For non-technical jobs at Twitter (think marketing, HR, sales), the gender split is 50-50.”(Emily Peck).
 Stereotypes and prejudices explain the existing discrimination.
-In her interview with Emily Peck from Huffington post, Christina Corbett says, “In computing, the stereotype of male superiority has proved more stubborn.
+Christina Corbett in her interview with Emily Peck from Huffington post says, “In computing, the stereotype of male superiority has proved more stubborn.

 The number one thing holding women back is stereotypes.
 The stereotype is that girls and women are not as good at math and science as boys and men are.
 There’s evidence that by first grade, most kids already associate math with boys.
 This is just a belief most of us have.
 It’s a reflection more of our culture than anything individual.”
 Peck explains, “Those prejudices tend to make their way into the hiring process.
 Both male and female hiring managers often view women as less competent in math or tech.”

-We observe that these stereotypes and prejudices result from the past precedent of male dominance that has defined our society and culture for ages.
+What we observe is that these stereotypes and prejudices are a result of the past precedent of male dominance that has defined our society and culture for ages.
 To overcome this precedent, women need to claim their space in the digital world.
 Today, people spend more time on the internet than anywhere else.
 If we want to have gender equality in the physical world, it won’t matter unless we have gender equality in the digital world.
 The digital space overshadows everything else.
-It’s a space that captures the most attention and is most visible to people.
+It’s a space that captures the most attention and that is the most visible to people.

-Most of what we see today is governed by algorithms, which people — mostly men, create.
+Most of what we see today is governed by algorithms and those algorithms are created by people — mostly men.
 Self-improving AI algorithms determine our Google search results, social media news feeds, and online shopping recommendations.
 Increasingly, they also decide who can apply for a loan or a job interview, the chances a particular person will get stopped and frisked by the police, and how we consume content.
-Biases can be present in algorithms depending on who codes them, their structure, and what purpose they serve.
+Biases can be present in algorithms can depending on who codes them, how their structure is, and what purpose they serve.

 Bias in Algorithms: Reality or Myth?

 The bias can be hard to figure out, predominantly since the technology often operates in a corporate black box.
 For example, studies have found AI tools to produce prejudices against black people and women.
 Consider the case of language-generation and image-generation algorithms.
-The MIT Technology Review states, “Language-generation algorithms are known to embed racist and sexist ideas.
-The language of the internet is present strongly within them, including the dark corners of Reddit and Twitter, which may include hate speech and disinformation.
+According to the MIT Technology Review, “Language-generation algorithms are known to embed racist and sexist ideas.
+The language of the internet is present strongly within them, including the dark corners of Reddit and Twitter that may include hate speech and disinformation.
 Whatever harmful ideas are present in those forums get normalized as part of their learning.”

 Similarly, biases can be observed in image-generation algorithms.
 Researchers at Carnegie Mellon University and George Washington University found that when an image-generation algorithm was fed an image of a man, 43% of the time, it would autocomplete him wearing a suit.
 In comparison, when the same was done for a woman, it autocompleted her wearing a low-cut top or bikini.
 This has serious implications that spill into other domains like candidate assessment, surveillance, and computer-vision applications.

-The point is that these algorithms are ever feeding on the internet of things, devouring all data that comes their way.
+Point is that these algorithms are ever feeding on the internet of things, devouring all data that comes their way.
 Unfortunately, the web is full of scantily clad women and content that perpetuates harmful stereotypes against women.
-Thus algorithms without conscious human intervention will continue replicating existent stereotypes and inequalities.
+Thus algorithms without conscious human intervention will continue to replicate existent stereotypes and inequalities.

-Women empowerment in the e-space is the need of the hour, or else we will continue to have a fractured system that perpetuates systematic injustices against women.
-We live in a world where women have been historically disenfranchised, and the online world creates an opportunity to change existing paradigms.
-Still, we need to act fast, or else we succumb to the same patterns of the past.
-We must think carefully about who gets a seat at the decision-making table, influencing how e-spaces undergo changes and modifications.
+Women empowerment in the e-space is the need of the hour or else we will continue to have a fractured system that perpetuates systematic injustices against women.
+We live in a world where women have been historically disenfranchised and the online world creates an opportunity to change existing paradigms, but we need to act fast or else we succumb to the same patterns of the past.
+We need to think carefully about who gets a seat at the decision-making table as that influences how e-spaces undergo changes and modifications.